14 Questions to Ask Before Hiring Movers

 Most, however, will keep all or part of your deposit if you cancel within a certain amount of time before your move, and there might even be extra fees for cancellation.

-If there’s even a sliver of a chance that you won’t actually be moving, ask about your moving company’s cancellation policy before you sign any contracts.
+If there’s even a sliver of a chance that you won’t be moving, ask about your moving company’s cancellation policy before signing any contracts.

 13. How should I pay for my move?